 When we first stocked double gauze fabric, we put it down as a strictly spring and summer cloth because of its loose weave and airy coolness.
-Both breathable and cooling, it has been especially popular for all the loose dresses we had prepped for our long hot summer after lockdown or the Buffet Dress we saw on the Sewing Bee back in April.
-Some of the colours we have are so pretty in case you were planning to go big on your summer wardrobe for next year….
+Both breathable and cooling, it has been especially popular for all the loose dresses we had prepped for our long hot summer or the Tilly and the Buttons Stevie Tunic which recommends double gauze as a fabric for this easy to sew top or tunic dress.
+Some of the colours and new prints we have are so pretty in case you were planning to go big on your summer wardrobe for this year….

 Due to the loose weave of the fabric it is best suited to flowing relaxed styles unless you want to spend ages ironing all the natural crinkle out of it every time you wear it.
 We were thinking actually that a basic t-shirt shape might work especially nicely, and it could be a good alternative to jersey if you aren’t quite ready to start sewing with stretch.
 You can’t go wrong with a nice white t-shirt….

-But then that long hot summer never happened, so we had a rethink and actually it’s perfect for the cooler months.
+But even though it's perfect in the summer, we also discovered that actually it’s ideal for the cooler months.
 The double layers of cotton have some insulating qualities, making it great for layering tops and just might mean you can still wear the summer dresses made from double gauze with a jumper into autumn.
 As we are all aiming for trans-seasonal dressing since our Green Week Blog identified the benefits of a sustainable capsule wardrobe.

 Now we know that double gauze can be worn into Autumn and Winter we also had a brain wave; what we all really want at this time of year is a cosy pair of pyjamas and double gauze would make a great pair.
 Not only that, the plain colours we have at the moment could work really well paired with some more traditional brushed cotton for your sleepwear.